-We will announce the selected project at the end of October, based on input from Represent Justice staff, Ambassadors, and partner organizations.
+We will announce the selected project in November 2023, based on input from Represent Justice staff, Ambassadors, and partners.
 For finalists, we will schedule a meeting to speak about your goals for the impact of your project.

 We want to make our application processes accessible.

-We can schedule a call to share the application instructions, and you can also let us know if you prefer to submit a cell phone video instead of a written application.
+We can schedule a call to discuss the application questions, and you can also let us know if you prefer to submit cell phone videos instead of a written application.
 To schedule a call, email our team at [email protected].